ibm-cloud-docs/secrets-manager/service-credentials.md

 ### Assigning IAM service access role for Service credentials
 {: #service-credentials-iam-access-role}

-In order to create a service credential, an **IAM service access role** must be selected.
+To create a service credential, an **IAM service access role** must be selected.
 The available roles to select from may differ between the supported services.
 [See list of supported services](/docs/secrets-manager?topic=secrets-manager-service-credentials#service-credentials-supported-services) for related documentation.
 The selected role is then attached to an **IAM Service ID** that can be either an existing Service ID, or an auto-generated one.

 The  Service ID continues to be used once secret rotation takes place.
 If deleting a secret, a pre-existing Service ID will not be deleted, however an auto-generated Service ID will be deleted.
 {: note}